Your constitutional rights in the time of COVID-19

 In County of Riverside v.
 McLaughlin, the U.S. Supreme Court held that if a person is arrested, the Constitution requires that hearings be held within 48 hours after their arrest.
 In Hamdi v.
 Rumsfeld, and Boumediene v.
 Bush, the Supreme Court held that persons detained as enemy combatants, have a right to habeas corpus.

 “Habeas corpus” is a procedure where, a person subject to detention, can ask a judge to command the official holding the person to bring the person before the judge and show why the detention is lawful.
 Habeas corpus could potentially be helpful for those under quarantine, if the quarantined person asked a judge to order the official imposing the quarantine to show whether the quarantine is legal.
 For more information on habeas corpus, click here.
+I also discuss the law of habeas corpus in my blog post here.

 Procedural Due Process